PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 are thin compatibility wrappers, so the family module is the single implementation owner while public test imports continue to work.

+The same family also owns the fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite that keeps the concatenation directly in NHWC.
+Its rank, singleton spatial, batch/channel, axis, single-consumer, and public-output guards remain unchanged, as do its inserted side-input Reshape and metadata propagation.
+The 193-line implementation moved mechanically with an identical AST; both legacy production positions still call the thin lowerer wrapper in the same order.

 Production uses one ordered pass group for that family, with stable IDs `layout.singleton_reshape_unary_passthrough` and `layout.consecutive_inverse_singleton_reshapes`.
 A model-only preflight scans